 Dig Smarter.
 Dig Safer.

 Every time a contractor breaks ground near underground utilities, there’s risk.
-Gas lines, fiber optic cables, water mains, and electrical conduit.
-Oregon 811 can tell you where they’re supposed to be, but it can’t guarantee precision.
+Gas lines, fiber optic cables, water mains, and electrical conduit may not be exactly where records say they are.
+Oregon 811 helps identify where utilities are expected to be, but it can’t guarantee precision.
 That’s where hydro excavation comes in.

 What Is Hydro Excavation?